When do I need a Dutch nationality certificate?

 In this situation you can avoid losing your Dutch nationality by renewing your Dutch passport or ID card every 10 years.
 If you do not immediately need a Dutch passport or ID card for travel purposes, you can apply for a Dutch nationality certificate.

-You must have applied for and received the certificate before your passport or ID card expires.
+You must have received the certificate within 10 years of the issue date of your passport or ID card.

 Your child may be Dutch by birth or acknowledgement.
 This means that your child automatically has Dutch nationality.
 You do not need to apply for a Dutch passport, ID card or nationality certificate as proof.
 If you want to travel with your child they will need a passport or ID card.
 This also applies if your child requires medical care.